CASFRI/CASFRI/README.md

 Once the metadata/inventory_metadata.csv has been edited and the proper variables have been set in config.sh, you can launch the different processing scripts in the right order to 1) convert, 2) test, 3) translate, 4) produce the geohistory table and 5) produce the inventory coverages.
 Here is a description of those scripts:

-1. ./conversion/**convert_all.sh** loads all the source inventories listed in the invList variable (set by the) into the PostgreSQL schema defined by the targetFRISchema variable in the configuration script (config.sh).
+1. ./conversion/**convert_all.sh** loads all the source inventories listed in the "invList" variable (set by the) into the PostgreSQL schema defined by the "targetFRISchema" variable in the configuration script (config.sh).

 2. ./translation/test/**test_translation.sh** runs translation tables on subsets of source inventories using the TT_RunAllTests() SQL function.
 The resulting tables are to be compared with archived tables for desired or undesired differences.
 This quick check is to make sure everything works as expected before launching the main, long translation process.
 This is also used to make sure nothing is broken when developping new features or fixing issues.
 The resulting tables are written to the casfri50_test schema.
 The whole translation test process is explained in the [CASFRI/translation
 /test/readme.md](https://github.com/CASFRI/CASFRI/blob/master/translation/test/readme.md) document.